ibi/wf-extensions-chart/com.ibi.cartogram/README.md

 # Cartogram

-WebFOCUS Plug In for USA Map as a Cartogram developed by Mario Delgado-Information Builders, Inc.
+WebFOCUS Plug In for USA Map as a Cartogram.
 Implements Cartogram as developed by Shawn Allen.
 See: http://prag.ma/code/d3-cartogram/

 CartogramPrototype.html is a simplified prototype of the technique on http://prag.ma/code/d3-cartogram/ with randomly generated numbers.